Panasonic TZ100 vs Sony RX10 II

 It is notable that the RX10 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TZ100 does not feature such a mic input.

 Both the TZ100 and the RX10 II have been discontinued, but can regularly be found used on eBay.
 The RX10 II was replaced by the Sony RX10 III, while the TZ100 was followed by the Panasonic TZ200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 Review summary: Panasonic TZ100 vs Sony RX10 II

-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Panasonic TZ100 or the Sony RX10 II – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.